philipahNOV/maze-2025/RD-path.md

 # A* Pathfinding

 This part explains the architecture and implementation of a complete A* pathfinding system built for navigating the maze using binary obstacle maps.
 The system includes repulsion-aware path planning, mask preprocessing, waypoint smoothing, path memory caching, and several geometric enhancements.
 It is modular and can generalize for any type of maze with darker walls and a light background.
+Configuration for key parameters can be adjusted via the `config.yaml` file.

 ---

 ## 1. A* Algorithm with Repulsion Field

 The core of the system is a modified A* algorithm (`astar.py`) that adds a **repulsion term** to avoid planning paths too close to obstacles.
 The algorithm uses **Manhattan distance** as its heuristic and introduces a **cost penalty** that increases near obstacles using a distance transform.
+The repulsion weight and minimum safe distance are configurable in `config.yaml` under `path_finding.repulsion_weight` and `path_finding.min_safe_distance`.

 ### Heuristic